Summer Wisdom 2017

 Sponsored by Thornton Oaks Retirement Community, Brunswick

-Midcoast Senior College has planned another intellectually intriguing series of lectures for June 2013.
-Again this year, we are centering on Maine, its unique history and culture, and its intimacy with art, science, and world events.
+Midcoast Senior College has planned another intellectually intriguing series of lectures for June 2017.